karb94/neoscroll.nvim

 Easing functions

-By default the scrolling animation has a constant speed, i.e. the time between each line scroll is constant.
-If you want to smooth the start and/or end of the scrolling animation you can pass the name of one of the easing functions that Neoscroll provides to the scroll() function.
-You can use any of the following easing functions: quadratic, cubic, quartic, quintic, circular, sine.
+By default the scrolling animation has a constant speed (linear), i.e. the time between each line scroll is constant.
+If you want to smooth the start and end of the scrolling animation you can pass the name of one of the easing functions that Neoscroll provides to the scroll() function.
+You can use any of the following easing functions: linear, quadratic, cubic, quartic, quintic, circular, sine.
 Neoscroll will then adjust the time between each line scroll using the selected easing function.
 This dynamic time adjustment can make animations more pleasing to the eye.

 To learn more about easing functions here are some useful links: